Lab 0: Getting Started (Windows Setup)

 4. And how can you tell?

 Both A and D are my terminal.
-This is where you can run bash commands like cd and ls.
+This is where you can run commands like python3.
 D is the terminal that is built-in to VS Code.

 B is the Python interpreter.
 You can tell because of the >>> prompt that means you've started a Python interpreter.
 You can also tell because the command that started it is visible: python3.
 The python3 command launches a Python interpreter.
 If you type an ordinary command into the Python interpreter, you'll probably get a syntax error!
 Here's an example: